 |Small Event Permit Fees||

-Parking in certain lots or areas will be reserved for athletic events held in Kenan Stadium, the Dean E. Smith Center, and other athletic facilities for specifically authorized persons.
+Parking in certain lots or areas will be reserved by campus units for events held in campus venues and facilities for specifically authorized persons.
 Management of the lots or areas is the responsibility of the Department of Transportation and Parking.
-Special permits are required and shall be issued and controlled by the Athletic Department, the Educational Foundation, and the Department of Transportation and Parking, as applicable.
-Sample permits shall be provided to the Director of Transportation and Parking.
+Event permits may be required and shall be issued and controlled by the Department of Transportation and Parking, as applicable.

 The Director of Transportation and Parking is authorized to remove and/or cite Vehicles parked in reserved spaces prior to football and basketball games pursuant to Temporary Parking Restrictions.
 On the day that the relocation occurs, a list of all relocated Vehicles will be available at the offices of the Department of Transportation and Parking in the Department of Public Safety building.

-- Information electronically mailed to all permit holders affected by special event parking,
+- Information electronically mailed to all permit holders affected by event parking,

-- Informational signs posted at the entrances to lots reserved for football, basketball, and other special events,
+- Informational signs posted at the entrances to lots reserved for events,

 - Press releases,